gearglow/ReptiliaWithATwist/The List.md

 Elysia raised an eyebrow at her, grinning.
 "Oh *really?*"

-Hermione blushed the brightest of them all.
+Hermione, despite her caramel complexion,  blushed the brightest of them all.

 > To Do
 >